containrrr/watchtower/README.md

 ## Usage

 Watchtower is itself packaged as a Docker container so installation is as simple as pulling the `containrrr/watchtower` image.
-If you are using ARM based architecture, pull the appropriate `containrrr/watchtower:armhf-<tag>` image from the [v2tec Docker Hub](https://hub.docker.com/r/containrrr/watchtower/tags/).
+If you are using ARM based architecture, pull the appropriate `containrrr/watchtower:armhf-<tag>` image from the [containrrr Docker Hub](https://hub.docker.com/r/containrrr/watchtower/tags/).

 Since the watchtower code needs to interact with the Docker API in order to monitor the running containers, you need to mount */var/run/docker.sock* into the container with the -v flag when you run it.